George Gershwin: Last years: 1936–1937

 After the commercial failure of Porgy and Bess, Gershwin moved to Hollywood, California.
 He befriended Arnold Schoenberg, with whom he played tennis.
 In 1936, he was commissioned by RKO Pictures to write the music for the film Shall We Dance, starring Fred Astaire and Ginger Rogers.
 Gershwin's score, which married ballet with jazz in a new way, runs over an hour.
 It took Gershwin several months to compose and orchestrate.

 George and Ira also wrote the songs for A Damsel in Distress, like Shall We Dance released in 1937, and some of the songs for The Goldwyn Follies.
 After George's death in 1937 Ira continued working with Vernon Duke on the latter film and it was released in 1938.

-George and Ira's songs for those three films included an extraordinary number of popular hits and future jazz standards: "They All Laughed", "Let's Call the Whole Thing Off" and "They Can't Take That Away from Me" from Shall We Dance, "Nice Work If You Can Get It" and "A Foggy Day" from A Damsel in Distress, and "Love Is Here to Stay" from The Goldwyn Follies.
+George and Ira's songs for the three films included an high amount of popular hits and future jazz standards: "They All Laughed", "Let's Call the Whole Thing Off" and "They Can't Take That Away from Me" from Shall We Dance, "Nice Work If You Can Get It" and "A Foggy Day" from A Damsel in Distress, and "Love Is Here to Stay" from The Goldwyn Follies.